He's done everything he can at BVB to secure his place in the World Cup: will Julian Nagelsmann really leave Germany's top scorer out of the squad? | Goal.com UK

 Nagelsmann's recent decision to leave him out has already caused some irritation at BVB.
 "I think there are many, many reasons.
 Far more reasons to select him," Kovac stated just under two months ago, when Beier had to stay in Dortmund.
 Sporting director Lars Ricken even described Beier's performances as "outstanding for weeks".

-Serge Gnabry's injury could now work in Beier's favour, creating an opening that Nagelsmann must fill—possibly with two counter-attacking forwards after all.
+Serge Gnabry's injury could now work in Beier's favour, creating an opening that Nagelsmann must fill—perhaps by recalling two pacey, counter-attacking forwards after all.

-Beier now has one final match to enhance his already impressive statistics and catch the coach's eye; Borussia travel to Bremen next Saturday.
+Beier now has one final match to enhance his already impressive statistics and grab the limelight.
+This Saturday, Borussia travel to Bremen.

 Shortly after the final whistle, Beier's phone is expected to ring.
-When Nagelsmann first called him up in March 2024, the youngster admitted he was "very nervous" and could barely get a coherent sentence out.
-This time, whatever the coach's message, the conversation is likely to be calmer and more composed.
+When Nagelsmann first called him up in March 2024, Beier admitted he was "very nervous" and could not get a single coherent sentence out.
+This time, whatever the coach says, the experience is sure to be different.

 BVB Fixtures: Borussia Dortmund's upcoming matches